 This Rubicon news is standard for the ebb and flow of programmatic technologies that operate on the cutting edge of advertising solutions.
 It’s unfortunate to see a pioneer like Rubicon to have these challenges, but trading desks benefit from multiple, and sometimes redundant set of solutions.
 Media buyers with DSP relationships have a diversified set of partner relationships, of which Rubicon is one in a supply chain of hundreds of partners.
 Add up all the digital data suppliers, inventory suppliers and partners for safety, viewability and fraud prevention and there are hundreds of partners in the supply chain.

-There are four takeaways for me:
+There are four takeaways for me on the programmatic ecosystem:

 - Don’t worry about the big ups and downs in the programmatic ecosystem if you are on the buy side

 - Do plan for rapid ecosystem changes by diversifying your buying partners; developing a redundant and diversified supply chain